 Given this knowledge, it is reasonable to assume that the bats in these sites are experiencing high relative humidity levels.
 In many cases, relative humidity far from the entrance of a cave approaches 100% (Wigley 1969; Cigna, 2004).
 However, relative humidity, defined as the amount of water vapor present in the air relative to the maximum amount of water vapor the air can hold at saturation, is influenced by temperature.
 Warmer air can hold more water than colder air, meaning that the amount of water vapor in the air depends on the site temperature.
 Even though we did not directly account for relative humidity in our models, we understand that warmer sites will retain more moisture in the air at equivalent relative humidity levels, potentially promoting increased growth rates of Pd.

-APPENDIX
+Literature Cited

+Fisher, M. C., Gurr, S. J., Cuomo, C. A., Blehert, D. S., Jin, H., Stukenbrock, E. H., ... & Cowen, L. E. (2020).
+Threats posed by the fungal kingdom to humans, wildlife, and agriculture.
+MBio, 11(3), 10-1128.APPENDIX